-The U.S. Government National Mortgage Association Securities held by MURC have an average maturity of 3.9 years.
-At both June 30, 2017 and 2016, the MURC investment in U.S. Government National Mortgage Association Securities and FDIC Insured National Certificates of Deposit, were AAA/AA+/AAA rated government-backed securities.
-The Corporate Bonds acquired in 2017 by MURC have Moody ratings ranging from Baa2 to AA+.
-The alternative investments held by Jeffries & Company and the investment in Progenesis Technologies, LLC do not have assigned rates.
+The U.S. Government National Mortgage Association Securities held by MURC have an average maturity of 4.08 years.
+At both June 30, 2018 and 2017, the MURC investment in U.S. Government Agency Obligations and U.S. Treasury Obligations, were AA+ rated government-backed securities.
+The Corporate Bonds acquired in 2017 by MURC have Moody ratings ranging from AAA to Baa3.
+The alternative investment in Progenesis Technologies, LLC does not have assigned rates.